AB3

 AB3 (Antenne Belge 3) is a private commercial television channel in the French Community of Belgium.

 History

 In 1995, audiovisual consultants André Kemeny and Xavier Debatty applied for a broadcasting licence in the French Community of Belgium with Laurette Onkelinx, Minister-President of the Government of the French Community.
 In August 2000, the company Youth Channel Television was officially created to operate the new television project.
 In March 2001 the government of the French Community agreed that YTV could broadcast in its territory, but asked that the English name of the project ("Young TV") be changed to a French name.
 YTV changed its name to AB3 ("Antenne Belge 3") a reference to the AB Groupe, holder of a 25% stake in it.

 On 6 October 2001 at 18:30, AB3 began broadcasting on cable networks to the French Community of Belgium.

 The competitors are the channels of RTBF and RTL Group.

-AB3 also provides services under USAID's CTP Program.